ramdara/Blender-solar_system/README.md

-# solar_system
+# Planetary_System

-This is a blender file of a fictional solar system with all the textures.
+This is a blender file of a fictional planetary system with all the textures.

-The solar system consists of seven planets and a sun with a background with an effect This file can be edited as per the requirement.
+The planetary system consists of seven planets , a star with a background effect This file can be edited as per the requirement.